George Ramsay, 8th Earl of Dalhousie

 George Ramsay, 8th Earl of Dalhousie (1730 – 15 November 1787) was a Scottish peer.
 He served as a Lord of Police (1775–82) and the Lord High Commissioner to the General Assembly of the Church of Scotland, and was a Scottish representative peer (1774–1787).

 Dalhousie was the second surviving son of George, Lord Ramsay (dvp 25 May 1783) and was the grandson of William Ramsay, 6th Earl of Dalhousie (1660 – 1739).
 His mother, Jean Maule, was the daughter of Hon.
 Harry Maule of Kellie and thus the niece of the attainted Earl of Panmure.

-He succeeded to the Maule estates with remainder to his second son, William Ramsay.
+The attainted Maule estates at Brechin Castle had been bought back by William Maule, 1st Earl Panmure of the second creation, who died childless in 1782.
+The Maule estates were then divided between Dalhousie and by remainder his second son, William Ramsey.